MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-microsoft-graph.md

 Map fields from your unified customer entity to at least two attributes to define the demographic segment you want us to use for enriching your customer data.
 Select **Edit** to define the mapping of the fields and select **Apply** when you're done.
 Select **Save** to complete the field mapping.

-The following formats and values are supported:
+The following formats and values are supported, values are not case-sensitive:

 - **Date of Birth**: m/d/yyyy, mmmm d, yyyy-mm-dd, mmmm yyyy
 - **Gender**: Male, Female, Unknown